Brob2nd/Smash-Remix-Debugged/readme.md

 # FAQ/Q&A

-Q1: Does Smash Remix Debugged run on the latest Smash Remix patch?
+Q1: Does Smash Remix Debugged use the latest Smash Remix patch?

 A1: Yes, it does!